elfrucool/GildedRoseSolved/README.md

 Also it could be useful temporally commenting the line prior to refactoring it just to ensure the tests are covering it.

+## BITE 9: SPLITTING BIG METHOD IN SMALLER PIECES

+We can see that the **updateQuality** method has three blocks inside:

+.
+Updating quality block
+.
+Updating sellIn block
+.
+Dealing with outdated item

+So I'll extract three methods for that, (and comment them to ensure they are covered by the tests).
+Deliberatedly most of the methods I'm creating are protected, this is for doing polymorphism later ;).